 A vital element that must be present to be convicted under Penal Code Section 460 is intent.
 You are only guilty of first-degree residential burglary if you entered a residential dwelling with the intent to commit petty theft, grand theft, or another felony.
 If you entered the structure with no intent to commit a further crime, you should not be found guilty.

-However, you could still potentially face another charge, such as trespassing, depending on the circumstances.
+However, you could face another charge, such as trespassing, depending on the circumstances.

 Contact an Experienced Criminal Defense Lawyer Today

-If you are facing charges for first-degree residential burglary under California PC Section 460, it is critical that you retain an experienced criminal defense lawyer to help you fight this charge.
+If you are facing charges for first-degree residential burglary under California PC Section 460, you must retain an experienced criminal defense lawyer to help you fight this charge.
 At the Simmrin Law Group, we have helped our clients fight back against this and many related charges.

 Contact us today by giving us a call or filling out our online contact form.
 We offer free, no-obligation consultations.
 We will be happy to review your case and answer any questions you may have.